Search for an answer or browse help topics to create a ticket

 • A self-attested copy of the PAN and address proof of those holding 10% or more.

-• A copy of the UBO annexure (PDF) with signature on the 3rd page of the whole time director or individual promoters of such an entity holding 10% or more.
+• A copy of the UBO annexure (PDF) with the authorised person's seal and signature and signature of all the shareholders of such an entity holding 10% or more on the 3rd page.

-• A copy of the PAN and address proof with self-attestation of the whole time director or individual promoters of such an entity holding 10% or more.
+• A copy of the PAN and address proof with self-attestation of all the shareholders of such an entity holding 10% or more.

 In-Person Verification (IPV)

-As part of the mandatory IPV requirement for all brokers, the authorised person must complete the verification.
-The verification can be done online or offline.
-To learn how to do it online, see What is in person verification and why is it needed?
-To do it offline, the authorised person must visit a Zerodha branch office, or a representative of Zerodha would be required to visit the offices or residences of the client to complete the IPV procedure.
+To complete the IPV offline, the authorised person must visit a Zerodha branch office or a representative of Zerodha would be required to visit the offices or residences of the client to complete the IPV procedure.

 Courier all the documents to the following address: